NewsLocal News

 CLEVELAND — On Cleveland’s East Side, a forbidding brick wall is now a canvas.

 With a paint sprayer and aerosol cans, artists are creating one of the largest murals in the state.
-Their work surface stretches 728 feet along Woodhill Road, where the wall conceals a Greater Cleveland Regional Transit Authority bus maintenance garage.
+Their work surface stretches 728 feet along Woodhill Road, on the perimeter of a Greater Cleveland Regional Transit Authority bus maintenance garage.

 For years, that wall has been a barrier at the bottom of a hill in the Buckeye-Woodhill neighborhood.
 Now, it’s a brightly colored billboard showcasing the history and culture of a community that’s going through big changes.